Super Mario Party: Gameplay

-Playable characters

-Super Mario Party features the largest roster of playable characters in the Mario Party series to date.
-The roster includes Mario, Luigi, Yoshi, Peach, Daisy, Rosalina, Wario, Waluigi, Donkey Kong, Koopa Troopa, Hammer Bro, Dry Bones, Shy Guy, Boo, Bowser, and Bowser Jr., all of whom are returning characters, with Bowser being fully playable for the first time.
-New playable characters to the series include Diddy Kong, who had only previously appeared as a playable character in handheld Mario Party games; Pom Pom, Goomba, and Monty Mole, none of whom have previously been a playable character in Mario Party, although this is the former's debut in the series, and the latter two have appeared as NPCs throughout the series.
+Super Mario Party features a roster of twenty playable characters.
+The roster includes Mario, Luigi, Yoshi, Peach, Daisy, Rosalina, Wario, Waluigi, Donkey Kong, Diddy Kong, Koopa Troopa, Hammer Bro, Dry Bones, Shy Guy, Boo, Bowser, and Bowser Jr., all of whom are returning characters, with Bowser being fully playable for the first time.
+New playable characters to the series include Pom Pom, Goomba, and Monty Mole, none of whom have previously been a playable character in Mario Party; although this is the former's debut in the series, the latter two have appeared as NPCs throughout the series.

 Development

-Super Mario Party was developed by NDcube, who have handled every single Mario Party title since Mario Party 9 (2012).
-Nintendo revealed Super Mario Party on 12 June 2018 during their Nintendo Direct presentation for E3 2018, where they also announced that the game would release on 5 October 2018 exclusively for the Nintendo Switch.
+Super Mario Party was developed by NDcube, who have handled every Mario Party title since Mario Party 9 (2012).
+Nintendo revealed Super Mario Party on 12 June 2018, during their Nintendo Direct presentation for E3 2018, where they also announced that the game would release on 5 October 2018, exclusively for the Nintendo Switch.
 In August 2018, Nintendo stated that Super Mario Party would not support the Nintendo Switch Pro Controller.
-Later in September 2018, it was revealed that Super Mario Party would not support handheld mode, owing to the fact that the game supports one Joy-Con per player.
+Later in September 2018, it was revealed that Super Mario Party would not support handheld mode, as the game supports one Joy-Con per player.

 Reception

+Critical response

-Super Mario Party received "generally favorable reviews" according to review aggregator Metacritic, becoming the highest-rated game in the series at the time since Mario Party 2.
+Super Mario Party received "generally favorable reviews" according to review aggregator website Metacritic, becoming the highest-rated game in the series at the time since Mario Party 2.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 60% of critics.
+In Japan, four critics from Famitsu gave the game a total score of 34 out of 40.

 Samuel Claiborn of IGN claimed that "Super Mario Party is the best Party in two console generations," and that "it delivers the couch multiplayer experience the series is famous for".
 Jordan Ramée of GameSpot particularly praised the inclusion of character-specific dice blocks, stating they "added small moments of strategy into a series that has for too long solely relied on randomness".
 Evan Slead of Electronic Gaming Monthly, like Ramée, emphatically welcomed the removal of the car mechanic from the two previous home console entries, Mario Party 9 and Mario Party 10.
 Alex Olney of Nintendo Life, like Slead and Claiborn, not only welcomed the omission of the car but also commended the game's overall presentation.
 Olney particularly singled out the new hub world as a point of praise, noting that it added charm to the game even if it was not truly a necessary inclusion.
 While the game was praised for its wide variety of game modes and characters, some of the highest praise has gone to the minigames, with Game Informer's Brian Shea claiming that "the highlights shine bright enough that when the occasional dud pops up, I don't mind".
-Two common points of criticism were that there were only four boards for both Mario Party and Partner Party, severely limiting the game's replayability according to many outlets, and the restriction of only being able to play with the Joy-Con controllers.